 Top of the page

 Your arm may be in a sling.
 You will feel tired for several days.
-Your shoulder will be swollen, and you may notice that your skin is a different colour near the cuts the doctor made (incisions).
+Your shoulder will be swollen.
+And you may notice that your skin is a different colour near the cuts the doctor made (incisions).
 Your hand and arm may also be swollen.
 This is normal and will go away in a few days.
-Depending on the medicine you had during the surgery, your entire arm may feel numb or like you cannot move it.
+Depending on the medicine you had during the surgery, your entire arm may feel numb or like you can't move it.
 This goes away in 12 to 24 hours.

-When you can return to work or your usual routine will depend on your shoulder problem.
+How soon you can go back to work or your usual routine will depend on your shoulder problem.
 Most people need 6 weeks or longer to recover.
 How much time you need depends on the surgery that was done.
-You may have to limit your activity until your shoulder strength and range of motion return to normal.
+You may have to limit your activity until your shoulder strength and range of motion are back to normal.
 You may also be in a rehabilitation program (rehab).

-If you have a desk job, you may be able to return to work a few days after the surgery.
-If you lift things at work, it may take months before you return to work.
+If you have a desk job, you may be able to go back to work a few days after the surgery.
+If you lift things at work, it may take months before you can go back.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.